MiSTeR1995/MER/README.md

 ## Abstract

-Automatic emotion recognition is critical to human-computer interaction.
-However, current methods suffer from limited applicability as they tend to overfit on single-corpus datasets that reduces their real-world effectiveness when faced with new corpora.
-We propose a first multi-corpus emotion recognition method with high generalizability evaluated by the leave-one-corpus-out protocol.
-The method uses three encoders for each modality (audio, video, and text) and a decoder that employs a gated attention mechanism to combine features from all three modalities.
-The method is evaluated on four multimodal corpora: CMU-MOSEI, MELD, IEMOCAP, and AFEW.
-Our method achieves the state-of-the-art results on the research corpora and establishes the first baselines for multi-corpus studies.
-Also, our results demonstrate that the models trained with MELD exhibit the best generalizability to new data.
+Automatic emotion recognition methods are critical to human-computer interaction.
+However, current methods suffer from limited applicability due to their tendency to overfit on single-corpus datasets.
+This overfitting reduces real-world effectiveness of the methods when faced with new unseen corpora.
+We propose the first multi-corpus multimodal emotion recognition method with high generalizability evaluated through a leave-one-corpus-out protocol.
+The method uses three fine-tuned encoders per modality (audio, video, and text) and a decoder employing context-independent gated attention to combine features from all three modalities.
+The research is conducted on four benchmark corpora: MOSEI, MELD, IEMOCAP, and AFEW.
+The proposed method achieves the state-of-the-art results on the corpora and establishes the first baselines for multi-corpus studies.

+We demonstrate that due to the MELD rich emotional expressiveness across three modalities, the models trained on it exhibit the best generalization ability when applied to corpora used.

+We also reveal that the AFEW annotation better correlates with the annotations of MOSEI, MELD, IEMOCAP and shows the best cross-corpus performance as it is consistent with the widely-accepted concepts of basic emotions.

 ## Acknowledgments